 Things like that history.
 Like my nerve damage that I was eventually told I have but never had a test for.
 And numerous other things that were ignored or I was just told I had without a test or shoved under the umbrella of fibro or migraines without a thought… it gets tiresome.
 So yeah, I tend not to even mention minor things.
 Or things that go away on their own after a while.
 Or things that I just do not deem important enough… because I know if I don’t, they sure as hell won’t.
 I ‘don’t like to make a fuss’ because they have taught me that not much of what I say is that important really.

 Gaslighting by doctors can have serious consequences.
 You doubt what is important.
 You feel like nothing is important enough to mention often.
 Maybe it is important.
 I always think to myself if it is… I’ll find that out the hard way.

 Back in the day with fibro

 But being gaslit by doctors goes back a long way when you have a medical condition like fibromyalgia.
 And I assume ME/CFS.
 Like those in the documentary, for me, the process of being diagnosed was a very long one.
 And I was a child.
 It is a hard process to go through as a kid being undiagnosed for a long time and feeling this sense that maybe nothing is wrong with you but Wrong With YOU.
 And I had a damn good childhood doctor.

 ME/CFS much like fibromyalgia has degrees of disability.
 Some people can live and function such that although they have struggles and limitations you would never know they have it.
+Some of us really struggle to push through but most people would never know that.
 Others are completely disabled by it.
 It is invisible.
 It can’t be seen.
 So it can be doubted.
 And, man, can it be doubted.

 See more posts